 -- Bob Woodruff joined ABC News in 1996 and has covered major stories throughout the country and around the world for the network.
 He was named co-anchor of "ABC World News Tonight" in December 2005.
 On January 29, 2006, while reporting on U.S. and Iraqi security forces, Woodruff was seriously injured by a roadside bomb that struck his vehicle near Taji, Iraq.

-In February 2007, just thirteen months after being wounded in Iraq, Mr. Woodruff returned to ABC News with his first on-air report, "To Iraq and Back: Bob Woodruff Reports."
-The hour-long, primetime documentary chronicled his traumatic brain injury (TBI), his painstaking recovery, and the plight of thousands of service members returning from Iraq and Afghanistan with similar injuries.
-Mr. Woodruff continues to cover traumatic brain injuries for all ABC News broadcasts and platforms and was honored with a Peabody Award in 2008 for his reporting on the subject.
+In February 2007, just 13 months after being wounded, Woodruff returned to ABC News with his first on-air report, "To Iraq and Back: Bob Woodruff Reports."
+The hour-long, primetime documentary chronicled his traumatic brain injury (TBI), his painstaking recovery and the plight of thousands of service members returning from Iraq and Afghanistan with similar injuries.

-Before becoming a journalist, Mr. Woodruff was an attorney.
-But in 1989, while teaching law in Beijing, he was hired by CBS News to work as a translator during the Tiananmen Square uprising, and a short time later he changed careers.
-As ABC's Justice Department correspondent in Washington in the late 1990's, Mr. Woodruff covered the office of Attorney General Janet Reno, the FBI and ATF.
-In 1999 he reported from Belgrade and Kosovo during the NATO bombing of Yugoslavia.
-Since then he has reported extensively on Europe and the Middle East.
+Before becoming a journalist, Woodruff was an attorney.
+In 1989, while teaching law in Beijing, he was hired by CBS News to work as a translator during the Tiananmen Square uprising, and a short time later he changed careers.
+As ABC's Justice Department correspondent in Washington in the late 1990s, he covered the office of Attorney General Janet Reno, the FBI and ATF.

-Mr. Woodruff has a law degree from the University of Michigan Law School and a BA from Colgate University.
-He and his wife Lee have four children.
+Woodruff has a law degree from the University of Michigan Law School and a BA from Colgate University.
+He and Lee have four children.